 Gestational Diabetes: Can I Lower My Risk?

-Your doctor may have told you that you are at higher risk for a condition known as gestational diabetes mellitus (GDM).
+Your doctor may have told you that you are at high risk for a condition known as gestational diabetes mellitus (GDM).
 If you develop GDM, you are more likely to have problems during pregnancy and delivery.
 As many as 18 of every 100 pregnant women will develop GDM.

 Exactly how does GDM develop?
 When you become pregnant, your cells become slightly more resistant to insulin.
 This causes the amount of glucose or sugar in your blood to rise.
 The extra sugar helps make more nutrients available to the baby.
 But if the glucose can't get into cells and levels become too high, it can cause problems for you and your baby.